OpenZeppelin/defender-as-code/README.md

 ## Caveats

-Note that when setting up the notification configuration for a sentinel, the `channels` property will always be prioritised over `category`.
-A notification category can only be associated to a sentinel with no linked notification channels.
+Note that when setting up the notification configuration for a monitor, the `channels` property will always be prioritised over `category`.
+A notification category can only be associated to a monitor with no linked notification channels.
 This means that the `channels` property should be assigned the value `[]` in order to prioritise the `category` property.

 ```yaml
 notify-config: